March 26, 2020

 - You can expand the More Settings tab to find a source selector.
 In this selector, you can choose the Variable whose return value the URL Variable will access.

 Here’s a quick example I came up with.

-If you’re using email marketing tool (like Soundest), you’ve probably already noticed that after a recipient clicks a link in your email, he/she is redirected to your website.
+If you’re using an email marketing tool, you’ve probably already noticed that after a recipient clicks a link in your email, he/she is redirected to your website.
 The link contains a lot of parameters after a question mark, e.g. https://www.mybusiness.com/?utm_campaign=awesomecampaign&utm_source=campaignid&utm_medium=email.

 These 3 query keys are called UTM parameters.
 They are especially useful when it comes to tracking campaigns in Google Analytics.